as595/phys60441/lecture/main.md

 $$\phi(l,m,w).$$

-Effectively every visibility with a different $w$-value sees a different sky - and, since the $w$-value changes as a function of time, the measured sky is time-variable.
+Effectively every visibility with a different $w$-value sees a different sky.
+And, since the $w$-value changes as a function of time, the measured sky is time-variable.

 Consequently, if we ignore the $w$-term and do a 2d Fourier transform then we will see image distortions.

 #### Why are the sources distorted like that?

 The distortions that we see have a quite characteristic shape, like a double "U".
 This is a consequence of $w$ not truly being independent of $(u,v)$.
-In fact we can write $W$ as:
+In fact we can write $w$ as:

 $$
 w = u \sin \chi \tan Z - v \cos \chi \tan Z,